 About the Lake County Sheriff's Office

-The Lake County Sheriff’s Office has the constitutional and statutory responsibility to enforce federal laws, Illinois State statutes and County ordinances for unincorporated Lake County and contract communities including the Villages of Beach Park, Deer Park, Lake Barrington, Long Grove, Mettawa, North Barrington, and Volo.
+The Lake County Sheriff’s Office has the constitutional and statutory responsibility to enforce Illinois State statutes and County ordinances for unincorporated Lake County and contract communities including the Villages of Beach Park, Deer Park, Lake Barrington, Long Grove, Mettawa, North Barrington, and Volo.
 The Lake County Sheriff’s Office maintains peace and order, arrests offenders, issues traffic citations, serves civil process, maintains the Lake County Adult Correctional facility and provides security for the courts.
-The Lake County Sheriff’s Office 2018 Annual Budget approved by the Lake County Board is $68,770,083, with 482 full-time and 55 part-time employees.
+The Lake County Sheriff’s Office 2020 Annual Budget approved by the Lake County Board is $71,071,058, with 495 full-time and 57 part-time employees.